Skip to main content.

 Academic advising

-• Charlton College of Business freshmen & sophomores who have completed 45 or less credits are advised by CCB Academic Advisors; Lauren Ferrari (Business Undeclared & General Business Administration), Angeliki Kouma (Accounting, Finance, Management Information Systems & Operations Management), and Alexia Orphanides (Human Resources Management, Management and Marketing).
+• Charlton College of Business freshmen & sophomores who have completed 45 credits or less are advised by CCB Academic Advisors; Lauren Ferrari (Business Undeclared & General Business Administration), Angeliki Kouma (Accounting, Finance, Management Information Systems & Operations Management), and Alexia Orphanides (Human Resources Management, Management and Marketing).

-1. print copies of your unofficial transcript and advising report that can be found in COIN;
+1. print copies of your unofficial transcript and advising report that can be found in COIN

-2. update your tracking sheet;
+2. update your tracking sheet

 Remember to bring your updated advising report, transcript, tracking sheet, and list of courses you want to take to your advising appointment.